Leadpages Review 🚀2025– My 7-Year Journey and Why It’s Still a Top Choice for Solopreneurs and Small Businesses

 • Use Leadmeter to tweak headlines and CTAs, boosting conversions by 10-15%.

-• Deliver lead magnets (e.g., PDFs) automatically after form submissions.
+• Deliver lead magnets (e.g., PDFs) automatically after users submit the form.

 Why It’s Great: